-Brachioradial pruritus is a condition where itch, burning and/or changed sensation arise in the areas of skin on either or both arms.
-The most commonly affected area is the mid-arm.
+Brachioradial pruritus is a condition where itch, burning, stinging, tingling and/or changed sensation arise in the areas of skin on either or both arms.
+The most commonly affected area is the mid-arm, but forearms and upper arms can also be affected.
+People often apply ice packs to the affected areas in an attempt to gain relief from the unpleasant symptoms.

 The affected skin may appear entirely normal.
 Visible changes may arise from rubbing and scratching the affected area.
-These include purpura and ecchymoses (bruises), hyperpigmentation (brown marks), hypopigmentation (white marks), lichen simplex (a type of eczema) and scarring.
+These include purpura and ecchymoses (bruises), hyperpigmentation (brown marks), hypopigmentation (white marks), lichen simplex (a type of eczema), prurigo and scarring.
 There may be changed sensation when this is tested for with pinprick, cotton wool or heat and cold.
+Reduced or absent sweating may be noted in the affected area.

 Cause of brachioradial pruritus

-However, in many cases, the nerve damage arises in the cervical spine (neck), when it may be due to:
+In many cases, brachioradial pruritus is clearly due to nerve damage or radiculopathy in the cervical spine (neck), when it may be due to:

 - Cervical vertebral osteoarthritis